-Enjoy a special sweet and spicy cake.
+Enjoy a special sweet and spicy cake, originally created by Alex Ventura, Executive Chef of Dat Dog in New Orleans, LA.
 This Acadian spice dessert features mezcal cream cheese frosting, lavender simple syrup and fluffy chocolate spice cake seasoned with McCormick® Culinary® Cajun Seasoning and McCormick® Culinary® Ground Cinnamon.

 For Chocolate Spice Cake:

 - Butter and flour two 8" cake pans.

 - Sift together the dry ingredients (flour, cocoa powder, baking powder, baking soda, ground cloves, ground ginger, salt, cayenne powder, Cajun seasoning, and ground cinnamon) and set aside.